Coronavirus. Climate change. Inequality. Ecological collapse. All connected.

 Osbert Lancaster | firstname.lastname@example.org | +44 (0) 7981 528 991

-Based in Edinburgh & Stirling, we work in Scotland, the rest of the UK and Europe.
+Based in Edinburgh, Stirling, Fife and Rutland we work across the UK and Europe.

 Adaptation Scotland | Beyond Green | Centre for Hydrology & Ecology | Church of Scotland | City of Edinburgh Council | Climate Outreach | Confor | Coworking Accelerator | Cycling Scotland | Development Trusts Association Scotland | East Ayrshire Council | Environmental Association for Universities & Colleges | Energy Savings Trust | Ecosystem Services Community Scotland | Falkland Centre for Stewardship | Glasgow School of Art | Grassmarket Project | Green Aspirations | Greener Kirkcaldy | Indigo Childcare | Judy Murray Foundation | Keep Scotland Beautiful | Kilmarnock Station Railway Heritage Trust | Local Energy Scotland | Methilhill Community Children's Initiative | Neilston Development Trust | NHS Greater Glasgow and Clyde | NHS 24 | One World Centre, Dundee | Oxfam | Perth & Kinross Council | Pilton Youth and Community Project | Rowan Alba | Scottish Council for Voluntary Organisations | Scottish Environment Protection Agency | Scottish Funding Council | Scottish Government | Scottish Parliament | Scottish Renewables | Sniffer | Stirling University | Sustaining Dunbar | Transition Edinburgh | University of Edinburgh | University of the Highlands and Islands | University of Lancaster | Wellbeing Economy Alliance (Scotland) | Young Scot